secwexen/aapp-mart/CONTRIBUTING.md

 pytest tests/
 ```
 - All new features must align with the documented architecture.
-- Architectural changes require prior discussion.
-  - For architectural proposals, please open a GitHub Discussion or an Issue with the label [design](#design).
 - Avoid introducing breaking changes without discussion.
 - Keep code compatible with the project license (Apache-2.0 License).